 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-During the summer term and vacation you will consolidate your interests in a 12,000 word dissertation on a topic of your choice.
+During the summer term and vacation you'll complete a 12,000 word dissertation (60 credits) on a topic of your choice.

 Previous dissertation titles include: